smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"true"`

 Requires the use of secure cookies for authentication.
-Set to false to enable standard http requests along with `CHAINLINK_TLS_PORT=0`.
+Set to false to enable standard HTTP requests along with `CHAINLINK_TLS_PORT=0`.

 ### SESSION_TIMEOUT

 - Default: `"15m"`

-This value determines the amount of idle time to elapse before session cookies expire (this will sign out GUI users from their sessions).
+This value determines the amount of idle time to elapse before session cookies expire.
+This signs out GUI users from their sessions.

 ### UNAUTHENTICATED_RATE_LIMIT

 - Default: `"5"`

-UNAUTHENTICATED_RATE_LIMIT defines the threshold to which authenticated requests get limited.
-More than this many unauthenticated requests per UNAUTHENTICATED_RATE_LIMIT_PERIOD will be rejected.
+`UNAUTHENTICATED_RATE_LIMIT` defines the threshold to which authenticated requests get limited.
+More than this many unauthenticated requests per `UNAUTHENTICATED_RATE_LIMIT_PERIOD` will be rejected.

 ### UNAUTHENTICATED_RATE_LIMIT_PERIOD

 - Default: `"20s"`

-UNAUTHENTICATED_RATE_LIMIT_PERIOD defines the period to which unauthenticated requests get limited.
+`UNAUTHENTICATED_RATE_LIMIT_PERIOD` defines the period to which unauthenticated requests get limited.

 ## Web Server MFA

 The Operator UI frontend now supports enabling Multi Factor Authentication via Webauthn per account.
-When enabled, logging in will require the account password and a hardware (or OS) security key (e.g. Yubikey).
-To enrol, log in to the operator UI and click the circle purple profile button at the top right and then click 'Register MFA Token'.
-Tap your hardware security key or use the OS public key management feature to enrol a key.
+When enabled, logging in will require the account password and a hardware or OS security key such as Yubikey.
+To enroll, log in to the operator UI and click the circle purple profile button at the top right and then click **Register MFA Token**.
+Tap your hardware security key or use the OS public key management feature to enroll a key.
 Next time you log in, this key will be required to authenticate.

 This feature must be enabled by setting the following environment variables: `MFA_RPID` and `MFA_RPORIGIN`.